MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 ## Next steps

 Not sure if unified labeling is the right client to install?
-See [Choose which labeling client to use for Windows computers](use-client.md#choose-which-labeling-client-to-use-for-windows-computers).
+See [Choose your Windows labeling solution](rms-client/use-client.md#choose-your-windows-labeling-solution).

 For more information about installing and using the unified labeling client: